The Origin Of Turks

 Rapid developments in the Turkish language and culture toot place during the time of the Anatolia Principalities.
 In this period, the Turkish language began to be used in the sciences and in literature, and became the official language of the Principalities.
 New medreses were established and progress was made in the medical sciences during this period.

-Gül?ehri, Nesimi (d.1404) and ahmedi (1325-1412) were the prominent Turkish language poets of the 15th century.
+Gül?ehri, Nesimi (d.1404) and ahmedi (1325-1412) are the prominent Turkish language poets of the 15th century.

-The Ottomans
+https://nickkouzos.com/images/The%20or8.jpgThe Ottomans

 The Ottoman Principality was founded by a Turkoman tribe living on the Turkish-Byzantine border.
-The geographic location of the principality and the weak state of the Byzantines combined to make the Ottoman principality the strongest state within the Islamic world, by the 14th century.
+The geographic location of the principality and the weak state of the Byzantines combined to make the Ottoman principality the strongest state within the Islamic world by the 14th century.

 When Fatih Sultah Mehmet II. conguered the Byzantine capital in 1453, the Ottoman state became the strongest of the time.
 The tolerant approach taken by Fatih Sultan Mehmet II toward other religions and to the adherents thereof became a tradition accepted by his successors.
-Following the capture of Istanbul, the Orthodox Church was freed from obedience to theCatholic Church and he granted its independence.
-(The schisma of Christian charches)
+Following the capture of Istanbul, the Orthodox Church was freed from obedience to the Catholic Church and granted its independence.https://nickkouzos.com/images/The%20or9.jpg

-The brightest period of the Ottoman State was during the reign ofSultan Suleyman (1520-1555) when the boundaries of the Empire spread from the outskirts of Vienna to the Persian Gulf and from the Crimea to an expanded north Africa as far as Ethiopia.
+The brightest period of the Ottoman State was during the reign of Sultan Suleyman (1520-1555) when the boundaries of the Empire spread from the outskirts of Vienna to the Persian Gulf and from the Crimea to an expanded north Africa as far as Ethiopia.

 The Ottoman empire continued to acquire territory until the middle of the 17th century.
 In 1683, it suffered its first major defeat in the siege of Vienna.